 Continuous Inkjet Printers (CIJ)

 Designed for small character printing, CIJ printers can print at incredibly high speeds.
-Printing from one to five lines of text, with characters ranging from 1.8mm (up to five lines) to 20mm (single line only), and with inks to suit every substrate, the CIJ has become a staple printer for batch and date coding on to end user products.
+Printing from one to six lines of text, with characters ranging from 1.8mm (up to six lines) to 20mm (single line only), and with inks to suit every substrate, the CIJ has become a staple printer for batch and date coding on to end-user products.
 Think best before dates on milk bottles, batch numbers on honey pots, etc.

 Drop-on-Demand Printers (DOD)